jasonhemann/minimal-mistakes/README.md

 ## Based on [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/)

+In the future it might be better to build sites from [mm-github-starter](https://github.com/mmistakes/mm-github-pages-starter)

 Since it's derivative:

 Only to be reused under the agreements laid out and stipulated by the